Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Extension to bending rigidities

 where $D_{\alpha\beta,\gamma\delta}$ is the bending (flexural) rigidity tensor, and $\mathcal{M}_{\alpha\beta}$ is the bending ($\alpha=\beta$) or twisting ($\alpha\ne\beta$) moment.
 By doing the tensor inverse of $D_{\alpha\beta,\gamma\delta}$, one can introduce the flexural equivalence of the compliance tensor $\mathcal{D}_{\alpha\beta,\gamma\delta}$, and the curvature-moment relation can be then written as

 For a Kirchhoff plate, the bending rigidity tensor by its definition can be calculated from the in-plane elastic stiffness tensor as

 and if the elastic stiffness tensor $C_{\alpha\beta,\gamma\delta}$ is homogeneous over the plate thickness $h$, the above integral is then reduced to $D_{\alpha\beta,\gamma\delta}=h^3 C_{\alpha\beta,\gamma\delta} /12$.
 As discussed in the literature~\cite{zhang2011,verma2016}, the validity of using such continuum approximation to calculate bending rigidities can be questionable for nanoscale materials, due to the ambiguous definition of the effective bending thickness which can be even direction-dependent in elastic anisotropic materials.
 Therefore, we develop in Sec.~\ref{long_bending_wave} a microscopic theory of long-wavelength bending vibrations to predict the flexural properties of 2D materials.
+We further note that the bending rigidity tensor defined in this work is the same as the one entering the expansion of the energy density in terms of curvatures, as explained in Eq.~(S41) of the SM~\cite{SM}, allowing for the connection between microscopic and macroscopic elasticity theory (see Chapter 7 of Ref.~\cite{mittelstedt2023} for further details and derivations).

 The equations of motion for bending waves can be obtained via a similar divergence theorem for stress resultant tensor or based on the local equilibrium of moments loaded on an inﬁnitesimal plate element~\cite{ugural2017,mittelstedt2023}: